 A woman sits on her bed in a darkened bedroom, her closet is open and she holds a scrub shirt in her hands, a box on the floor contains more scrubs and a stethoscope

 My objective for the day was to undertake a difficult task.
-I took my scrubs out of my closet today, and as I sit here writing this, there is a lump in my throat, and a heaviness in my breathe.
+I took my scrubs out of my closet today, and as I sit here writing this, there is a lump in my throat and a heaviness in my breath.
 It sits here in my chest, up close to my throat, like it wants to push out a moan or a scream.
 This heaviness makes it almost hard to breathe.

-Becoming a nurse is hard....
-Very hard.
+Becoming a nurse is hard... very hard.

 My passion was children.
-I started in post-partum with new mothers and their newborns but eventually went into public health as a school nurse.
+I started in postpartum with new mothers and their newborns, but eventually went into public health as a school nurse.

 I made a difference.

 I was going to be a NICU nurse, and I was going to take care of the tiniest little nuggets of strength and determination that you would ever see.
 It was my dream job, and I loved it.
-I worked the night shift, and there was just something special about rocking those little babies in the dim light, trying to teach them how to eat out of a bottle.
+I worked the night shift, and there was just something special about rocking those little babies in the dim light, trying to teach them to eat from a bottle.
 It was peace.

-Grappling for support
+Grappling for support amidst cognitive decline

 Featured Forum